mevdschee/type-clipboard.sh/README.md

 ## Requirements

-- Debian based Linux
+ This script does not work on Gnome as it does not use X11, but Wayland.

-- X11 window manager, such as Cinnamon or XFCE* (not Wayland based, such as Gnome)
+- X11 window manager, such as Cinnamon or XFCE*
 - `xdotool` (for window selection and typing)
 - `xclip` (for clipboard access)
 - `yad` (for multiline editing/confirmation)

 When you run the script for the first time, it will check for these dependencies and suggest how to install them if they are missing.

-*) Tested on Linux Mint XFCE 22.1, but should also work on other Debian based distributions that use X11.
+*) Tested on Linux Mint XFCE 22.1, but should also work on other distributions that use X11.

 ## Usage